Analyzing Car Thefts and Recoveries with Connections to Modeling Origin-Destination Point Patterns: Acknowledgements

 \section{Acknowledgements}

-This work partially funded by Grant MTM2016-78917-R from the Spanish Ministry of Science and Education, and Grant P1-1B2015-40 from University Jaume I. The work of Shinichiro Shirota was supported in part by the Nakajima Foundation.
-The authors thank Renato Assun{\c{c}}{\~{a}}o for providing the datasets and shape file of Belo Horizonte.
-The authors also thank the Nezahualcoyotl Town Hall, Arturo Arango, and Direccion General de Seguridad Ciudadana (in Mexico) for providing the Neza dataset.
-The computational results are obtained by using Ox version 7.1 (Doornik (2007)).
+The authors thank Renato Assun{\c{c}}{\~{a}}o for providing the datasets and shape file of Belo Horizonte and the Nezahualcoyotl Town Hall, Arturo Arango, and Direccion General de Seguridad Ciudadana (in Mexico) for providing the Neza dataset.
+The authors also thank the reviewers for valuable comments, in particular for suggesting links to the literature, which consequentially improved the manuscript.
+This work of the second author was partially funded by Grant MTM2016-78917-R from the Spanish Ministry of Science and Education, and Grant P1-1B2015-40 from University Jaume I. The work of the first author was supported in part by the Nakajima Foundation.
+The computational results are obtained by using Ox version 7.1 \citep{Doornik(07)}.

 { }